ebzzry/ebzzry.github.io/en/fkd/nix.md

 <a name="nixpkgs">Nixpkgs</a>
 -----------------------------

 Nixpkgs is a collection of packages curated and maintained by users worldwide.
 Since the source code is in [GitHub](https://github.com/nixos/nixpkgs), it is able to take advantage of the powerful collaboration models that that platform offers.
-At the time of writing, there are 42583 packages in the [collection](https://nixos.org/nixos/packages.html).
-It contains a wide array of packages ranging from productivity applications to theorem provers.
+The [collection](https://nixos.org/nixos/packages.html) contains a wide array of packages ranging from productivity applications to theorem provers.

 Most of the popular operating systems handle packages well, until, they don’t.
 As long as you are moving in a straight line, alone, you’ll be fine.
 Things change, when you introduce other people in